• Resources

 What is GRN Number?
 Components, Challenges, Uses and Importance of Goods Received Note No

-Goods Received Note, commonly known as GRN, is a procurement document used to confirm the delivery of goods from the supplier to the buyer after being taken from the carrier.
+Goods Receipt Note (GRN), commonly referred to as Goods Receipt Note, is a procurement document used to confirm the delivery of goods from the supplier to the buyer after being taken from the carrier.
 This document confirms that the goods received correspond with the original purchase order in terms of quantity and quality.
-GRN manages inventory, record keeping, dispute resolutions, and three-way matching of purchase orders, invoices, and goods received.
-GRN automation assists in reducing paperwork errors and improving efficiency.
+GRN helps manage inventory, record keeping, dispute resolution, and three-way matching of purchase orders, invoices, and goods received.
+GRN automation helps reduce paperwork errors and improve efficiency.

 The GRN contains various items, serving as the main document through which the goods received are recorded.
 Each item is important to ensure accurate tracking and audit of the transaction.
 The components of GRN are discussed below: